-(Updated: April 2017.
+(Updated: May 2018.
 After completing our South America tour and touring in the PNW of the USA, we felt it was important to update this post with new apps.
-We often get questions about specific apps and our intention is to cover applications that are useful for offline mapping tools for cycle touring, not tracking distances, or social features.)
+We often get questions about specific apps and our intention is to cover applications that are useful for offline mapping tools for cycle touring, not tracking distances, or social features.